 What is it used for?

-Activated sludge technology is a process for treating wastewater and industrial wastewater.
-It is one of the most widespread types of wastewater treatment.
+Activated sludge technology is a process for treating wastewater and industrial water.
+It is one of the most common types of wastewater treatment.
 This technology, developed at the beginning of the last century, remains effective today.

 The designs are different from other types of biological treatment, but the model often remains the same: